csgcmai/lqp_face/ReadMe.txt

 (LBP, LTP, LQP, etc.) and unsupervised learning, as well as models trained on Labelled Faces in Wild datasets.
 Feature computation code is implemented in C++, while the learning code is written in python.
-We also provide scripts (both in both python and bash) for computing features only.
+We also provide scripts (both in python and bash) for computing features only.
 The software was tested on Ubuntu 12.04.03 with the libraries mentioned as follows.

 [ImageMagick](http://www.imagemagick.org/script/install-source.php) version 6.8.1,